REWILD-FIRE/rewild_fire_website/content/authors/Ascoli/_index.md

 ---
 # Display name
-title: Frederick Rainsford
+title: Davide Rainsford

 # Full Name (for SEO)
-first_name: Frederick
+first_name: Davide
 last_name: Rainsford

 # Is this the primary user of the site?